top of page

 Our (growing) research team

-We are a brand new lab with exciting funded research projects for MSc and PhD graduate students to lead.
-Prospective graduate students with academic training and/or experience in agroecology, soil science, biogeochemistry, plant science, environmental sciences, and other relevant fields are encouraged to connect with me (kiraborden@trentu.ca).
+Our lab has exciting fully funded research projects for MSc and PhD graduate students to lead.
+Prospective graduate students with academic training and/or experience in agroecology, soil science, biogeochemistry, plant science, environmental sciences, and other relevant fields are encouraged to connect with me (kiraborden@trentu.ca) to discuss current and future opportunities in the lab.

 Prospective graduate students are encouraged to take a look at: